Faycal-Baba/TASE2023/README.md

 # TASE2023
-B project and generated Solidity code.
+Case study for TASE2023: WETH Token modeling in B and generated Solidity code.